Mule Release#

 import mule

-Again, repeat this on the EXAB and EXCD.
-The module files should be identical for both, so you can scp one set to the other.
+Again, repeat this on the EXAB, EXCD, and EXZ.
+The module files should be identical for both EXAB and EXCD, so you can scp one set to the other.
+Again, these files can be found via the same $UMDIR path as above.

 Finally, it is a good idea to update the default mule module by editing $UMDIR/modules/modulefiles/um_tools/.version.
 It may be worth posting an announcement a few days before changing this to give advance notice.